Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 In this section we will map out the criteria that can be put on (mobile) technologies for monitoring news consumption.

 **Technologically viable:**
-- Works on mobile
+- Collects mobile browsing data
-- Works with HTTPS
+- Can track full HTTPS and HTTP urls
 - Deals with in-app browsing
 - Tracks only whitelisted websites
-- Tracks full url
 - Can be build in less than two month project
 - Easy to maintain, despite evolutions in mobile phone and web technologies